blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 - Bandpass Filter: A filter that only allows some bands to pass.
 - Bandpass signal: The filtered signal after passing through a bandpass filter
 - Baseband signal: A signal with frequencies from 0 to the baseband frequency

+AM generates double sidebands with the same bandwidth, which is eliminated by using a filter, and is reintroduced for remodulation at the receiver using a Beat Frequency Oscillator (BFO).

+The frequencies used in a